 “I feel that I needed this to begin my sobriety and it helped me grow and be accountable for my actions.
 It wasn't easy being in this program but I wanted to be sober and have my career.
 My spiritual journey continues.”

 ~ Client Testimonial

-Since 1996, the South Dakota Health Professionals Assistance Program (HPAP) has assisted with the recovery and safe return to practice for hundreds of SD healthcare providers.
-Healthcare professionals who are experiencing mental health or substance use illnesses are individuals who have dedicated their lives to helping others and are now in need of care themselves.
+Health professionals who are experiencing symptoms of mental health or substance use illnesses are individuals who have dedicated their lives to helping others and are now in need of care themselves.
 If left untreated or if under-treated, these illnesses can place even the finest clinicians and their patients at risk.
-Many professionals do not get the help they need due to social stigma, fear of exposure, or lack of awareness.
-HPAP can help.
+SD regulatory boards acknowledge a primary concern for public safety.
+Each Health Board may conduct a HPAP in accordance with SDCL 36-2A.

-HPAP is a professionally staffed, confidential, statewide program designed for regulated health professionals who hold, or are eligible to hold, licensure as a healthcare professional.
-Most referrals come from employers and licensing boards; however, in an effort to encourage early intervention and improved outcomes, HPAP encourages self-referrals, referrals from families or peers, or referrals from medical or treatment agencies.
-If you call HPAP about a colleague, your contact will be held in the strictest confidence.
+Regulated health professionals who hold or are eligible to hold SD licensure as a health professional may be eligible to participate.
+Most referrals come from employers and licensing boards; however, in an effort to encourage early intervention and improved outcomes, MWHMS encourages self-referrals, referrals from families or peers, or referrals from medical or treatment agencies.
+If you call MWHMS about a colleague, your contact will be held in the strictest confidence.
 We can serve as a resource to help determine appropriate next steps.

-HPAP believes intervention and recovery management can save a career, a reputation, or even a life.
+Intervention and recovery management that can save a career, a reputation, or even a life.

-HPAP provides education regarding health and wellbeing for professionals in safety sensitive positions
+Access to education on health and wellbeing for professionals in safety sensitive positions